lgreco/cdp/docs/source/shared/ungrading.rst

 In general, technical issues are based on requirements, specifications, and the Programmer's Pact.
 Soft issues may be more challenging: skipping assignment, turning assignments late, not attending class meetings, not reaching out for assistance, etc.

+One thing I learned as a teacher, is that most students know how well they do in a course. *Ungrading* helps me work with students to articulate that sense of learning, affirm the skills they develop, and focus on skills that may need a bit more effort.

 Reflection statements
 +++++++++++++++++++++